geostar1024/epbtools/README.md

 * significance of most bytes in the header (above the steam id section)
 * complete list of device groups, and their contents
 * support for detecting renamed devices in groups
-* all grid position data
+* block positioning in decompressed grid data
 * miscellaneous unknown bytes throughout the file

 ## Usage